Mouleshwar3238/Electric_Motor_Speed_Torque_Prediction/README.md

 </tbody>
 </table>

 The dataset was split into a training subset and test subset, with 80 % being used for training and 20 % being used for testing.
 Before being used, the data in both subsets was normalized using StandardScaler.
 The 'profile-id' attribute was removed from the dataset in the pre-processing stage, as it only indicates session of the particular measurement, and hence has no relation with the other attributes.

+For all the models (except linear regression and neural network), the optimal hyperparameters were found using halving grid search.
+The performance of all the models was compared in terms of their MSE and R2 scores, and the corresponding predictions were also visualized.

 ## Linear Regression
-The linear regression model of the sklearn library does not have any hyperparameters, and only fits a linear model with arbitrary coefficients to minimize the residual sum of squares between the observed targets and predicted targets.
-After fitting this model, the performance metrics (MSE and R2 scores) were computed, and the results were visualized for the training as well as test datasets. </br>
+* It fits a linear model with arbitrary coefficients to minimize the residual sum of squares between the observed targets and predicted targets.
 <table>
   <thead>
     <tr>